Guide to International Staff at Lund University: Your migration status in Sweden.

 How long do you have to wait for your decision?
 Difficult to say, unfortunately.

-Doctoral students (on scholarships or future employees at LU) should apply for a residence permit for studies (in the eyes of the Migration Agency, you are considered to be a student).
+Doctoral students (on scholarships or future employees at LU) should apply for a residence permit for studies (in the eyes of the Migration Agency, you are considered to be a student, as you will be admitted to PhD-studies).
+As long as you have a passport with corresponding validity, a residence permit for PhD-studies can be issued for four years in one go.

-If you’re currently conducting doctoral studies abroad, but will spending part of those studies in Sweden, you need to get a residence permit as a doctoral exchange student.
+If you’re currently conducting doctoral studies abroad, but will spending part of those studies in Sweden, you need to get a residence permit as a doctoral exchange student (technically a visitor’s permit).
+A visitor’s permit can only be given for a maximum of one year, after which it cannot be extended.
+Moreover, you are not allowed to hold employment while on a visitor’s permit.

 Congratulations!
 Your residence permit was approved, and you are now ready to arrive and begin your employment at Lund University.